Faith. Service. Law.

 Letters of Recommendation

 YDS requires three letters.
 The strongest combinations come from a mix of academic and ministerial or vocational referees—two professors who can speak to your academic capacity and one minister, supervisor, or mentor who can speak to your character and vocational orientation.
-The single biggest mistake I see prospective applicants make on recommendations is asking the wrong people.
+The biggest mistake prospective applicants can make on recommendations is asking the wrong people.
 A glowing letter from someone who barely knows you is worse than an honest letter from someone who knows you well.
 Ask people who can write specifically about you, not about the institution they represent.

 Transcripts